endless-sky/endless-sky-wiki/PlayersManual.md

 The newly captured ship will be repaired just enough that it is no longer disabled.
 A hit from any weapon will be enough to disable it again, so you will need to avoid combat until its shields have a chance to recharge.

+If any of your crew members are killed while trying to capture a ship, you will owe "death benefits" to their families to compensate them for their loss (because asking your crew to fight hand to hand is more than they signed up for).
+The way death benefits are resolved is that you, as the captain, get two shares in the value of the ship, and each of the bereaved families gets one share.
+So, if you lose one crew member, you pay their family 1/3 of the captured ship's cost; if you lose 8 crew members, you will owe their families 80% of the cost.
+This means that capturing a ship always earns you a profit, but the profit is much smaller if you lose crew members in the process.

 If a friendly ship is disabled, you can board it to repair it just enough so that it can fly again.
 And if your own ship is disabled, you can hail a friendly ship and ask it to repair you.

 ##Strategy##